 Our first option is brute force.
 We think we can force the mind to be calm.
 When you take this approach, the active mind buck and jump just like a horse.
 You think that you can just ride break the will of the beast.

-To be sure, this is the tactic used by armies to break the will of new recruits.
+To be sure, this is the tactic used by armies to break the will of recruits.
 However, you aren’t trying to break the will of the mind.
 You want to build it up.
 So, we don’t suggest using the brute force approach.
 Just like a wild horse, it runs wild at the first opportunity.
-When the Ego aspect of the mind struggles, you are back to the common issues mentioned above.
+When the Ego aspect of the mental struggles, you are back to the common issues mentioned above.

 The silence of meditation is something our mind needs.
 The Ego is that wild aspect that we need to tame with kindness and gentleness.
-Otherwise, it will act out in order to maintain the center of attention.
+Otherwise, it will act out to maintain the center of attention.